devRant-Community/Community-Programming-Book/book/languages/golang/README.md

 > This chapter was made by Konrad RootPixl Klawikowski.

-Welcome in the Golang part!
+Welcome to the Golang part!
 I hope you'll enjoy this chapter.